NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 let parse_tree/*: ParseOutput*/ = language.parse(RuleKind::SourceUnit, &source_code);
 ```

-The resulting `ParseOutput` type exposes these helpful functions:
+The `ParseOutput` type that results from this process provides the following helpful functions:

 -   `fn errors()/is_valid()` that return structured parse errors, if any,
 -   `fn tree()` that gives us back a CST (partial if there were parse errors),